rabbitmq/rabbitmq-website/docs/oauth2-examples-entra-id/index.md

 * Have an account in https://portal.azure.com.
 * Docker
 * Openssl
+* `git clone https://github.com/rabbitmq/rabbitmq-oauth2-tutorial`.
+This github repository contains all the configuration files and scripts used on this example.

 ## Register your app

-When using **Azure AD as OAuth 2.0 server**, your client app (in our case RabbitMQ) needs a way to trust the security tokens issued to it by the **Microsoft identity platform**.
+When using **Entra ID as OAuth 2.0 server**, your client app (in our case RabbitMQ) needs a way to trust the security tokens issued to it by the **Microsoft identity platform**.

-1. The first step in establishing that trust is by **registering your app** with the identity platform in Azure AD.
+1. The first step in establishing that trust is by **registering your app** with the identity platform in Entra ID.

-  <g-emoji class="g-emoji" alias="blue_book" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f4d8.png">📘</g-emoji> More details about App registration in Azure AD are available [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).
+  <g-emoji class="g-emoji" alias="blue_book" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f4d8.png">📘</g-emoji> More details about App registration in Entra ID are available [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).

-2. Once you have logged onto your account in [Azure Portal](https://portal.azure.com), go to **Azure Active Directory** (use the search bar if you are not able to easily find it).
+2. Once you have logged onto your account in [Entra ID Portal](https://portal.azure.com), go to **Entra ID ** (use the search bar if you are not able to easily find it).

 3. In the left-hand navigation menu, click on **App Registrations**.
 Then, select **New registration**.